 Skip to main content

 The useThunderPhone hook gives you complete control over the user interface while ThunderPhone manages the voice session, audio routing, and connection state.
-Use it when the pre-built widget does not fit your design or you need custom call flows.
+Use it when you want a fully custom UI — your own buttons, layouts, animations, and branding — while ThunderPhone handles everything under the hood.

 Installation